-Fitzgerald in Saint Paul
+Fitzgerald in Saint Paul: a vignette

 F. SCOTT FITZGERALD was a man of New York, of Paris, of Hollywood, but his first home is Saint Paul, where he was born on September 24, 1896.
 His great ambitions began here, his themes, his readiness for romance and, at the crucial moment of his life, the summer of 1919, he came home to become a writer.

 His novel had been rejected, he hated his job as an advertising writer, and Zelda Sayre of Montgomery, Alabama, had broken off their engagement because she thought he had no prospects, so he came back to the third-floor bedroom in his parents' row house on Summit Avenue, where he rewrote the novel and mailed it to Maxwell Perkins at Scribner's.
 Two weeks passed.
 "Then the postman rang, and that day I quit work and ran along the streets, stopping automobiles to tell friends and acquaintances about it my novel This Side of Paradise was accepted for publication.
 That week the postman rang and rang, and I paid off my terrible small debts, bought a suit, and woke up every morning with a world of ineffable toploftiness and promise."

 His Saint Paul story remains with us: the young man waiting anxiously in his parents' guest room for the bell to ring that signals sweet success and the beginning of a life he had only known in dreams.